megan-grug/nature-adventure/README.md

     Thirdly, I liked the way that using illustrations reminded me of more traditional bird books and I thought that their inclusion was a nice way of making older birders who may be more used to using such sources feel comfortable moving towards a web based service.

+## DATABASE

+The site is built on a MongoDB database.

+I used four collection:
+    - Categories
+        This collection includes four documents:
+            - Bird
+            - Mammal
+            - Reptile
+            - Amphibian
+        I included this initially because I had hoped to include animals from all of these categories to give users the opportunity to capture records for every animal in the UK.
+In the end, I decided to focus on birds only due to time constraints but chose to leave these categories in the database to enable the project to be expanded in future.

+    - Creatures
+        This collection includes a document for each bird in the UK.
+Each document includes the following fields:

+            - animal_name: the name of the animal;

+            - latin_name: the latin name of the animal;

+            - summary: a brief summary about the animal;

+            - fact: I had intended to include a brief fact about each animal, but on reflection decided that this didn't add much value to the users, accordingly not all entries include this field;

+            - pic: a link to an image of the animal hosted on Cloudinary;

+            - author: this is always admin in the Creatures collection and this helps to keep the pre-loaded records separate from the user records;

+        I chose to create this collection essentially as a master list which the information for the user's records would be pulled from.
+The reasoning behind this was in order to help the user's records to be and look consistent, and to pull through some interesting information as well as a picture for each record they create.

+    - Records
+    - Users

 ## TECHNOLOGIES USED

 ### Languages: